ugoMusk/alx-low_level_programming/README.md

 * **ThankGod Ugobo** <[ugoMusk](https://github.com/ugoMusk)>

+## CopyWright WARNING!!

+- This repository exists as a personal project!!
+- I recommend you read resources provided to have a good knowledge base of covered concepts, that might in turn help you understand solution i have come up with  and also help you better come up with your solution to meet projects requirements and or objectives.
+Feel free to reach out for help!
+- This repo may contain some errors.
+If you notice any, please add a pull request.

 ## Acknowledgements :pray:

 All work contained in this project was completed as part of the curriculum for ALX Africa SE.
 ALX Afica is an online full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit [this link](https://www.alxafrica.com//).
+For more information, visit
+[this link](https://www.alxafrica.com//).

 <p align="center">